 - Restarting system.
 (The connection has automatically been reset and the channel will shortly reload)

-My TV seems to have frozen when watching a Connect TV channel
+Why does my TV seem to ‘freeze’ when watching a Connect TV channel?

 If the Back or Exit buttons do not work on the remote control then press channel up or channel down to navigate away from the channel, then return to the channel if required.

-I cannot find a ‘BACK’ button on my remote control
+Where is the ‘BACK’ button on my remote control?

 Buttons may be labelled Back, Return, Exit or use a symbol of an arrow looping back over itself, to indicate the functionality.